Accidental Death Benefit

 Critical Illness Cover

-Also known as critical illness insurance, this pays a tax-free one-off payment in the event of a critical illness, such as cancer, heart attack, kidney failure and paralysis.
+Also known as serious illness benefit, this pays a tax-free one-off payment in the event of a critical illness, such as cancer, heart attack, kidney failure and paralysis.
 Not all conditions are covered and the level of seriousness will form the terms and conditions of the policy from the outset.

 This type of cover usually forms part of a life assurance policy and features as a 'policy benefit'.